codefellows/portland-201d3/day11_mon/lab.md

 *Time machine - peer into the future!:* On Wednesday a.m., BusMall's marketing department will receive negative feedback from users who want to save their voting progress such that when they refresh the page or restart the browser, they can resume voting, ...<br>
 [**Wed lab**: ...so make your app persistent by saving app state in local storage.
 See details in the "Wednesday" section below.]

-*Time machine - peer even further into the future!:* BusMall is impressed with your app's logic, but wants your app to look good too, with awesome styling, layout, and *CSS animations*...<br>
+*Time machine - peer even further into the future!:* BusMall is impressed with your app's logic, but wants your app to look good too, with awesome styling, layout, and *CSS animations*, and to add video content to the web site you've built for them..<br>
-[**Thr lab**: ...so add styling, layout, and CSS animations.
+[**Thr lab**: ...so add styling, layout, CSS animations, and video.
 See details in the "Thursday" section below.]

 ## Steps for each day's lab